 The Surf Lodge on Fort Pond is a restaurant, a live music venue, a boutique hotel, and a cultural institution.
 The dining room serves a crowd that is younger, louder, and more deliberately underdressed than anywhere else on the East End.
 For 2026, the summer concert series features Snoop Dogg, Teddy Swims, and the Martinez Brothers, among others.
 Since Jayma Cardoso opened the venue in 2008, the Surf Lodge has functioned as both restaurant and social barometer.
 If you want to know where Montauk’s cultural energy sits in any given summer, check the Surf Lodge lineup.

-The Working Waterfront: Gosman’s and Westlake
+The Working Waterfront: Gosman’s Dock, Bagatelle, and Westlake

 Montauk is the only Hamptons village where the commercial fishing fleet coexists with the dining scene.
 Specifically, the fish that arrives at your table may have been caught by the boat docked thirty feet from your chair.
 This proximity produces a category of restaurant that exists nowhere else on the East End.